gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 successful data transfer for enlarging or reducing the congestion window CWND (see {{RFC9260}} section 7.2).

-It may happen that Protection Engine discards packets due to internal checks or because it has detected a malicious attempt.
+It may happen that protection engine discards packets due to internal checks or because it has detected a malicious attempt.

-The Protection Engine shall not interfere with the SCTP congestion control mechanism, this basically means that from SCTP perspective the congestion control is exactly the same as how specified in {{RFC9260}}.
+The protection engine shall not interfere with the SCTP congestion control mechanism, this basically means that from SCTP perspective the congestion control is exactly the same as how specified in {{RFC9260}}.